Redocly/redocly-cli/.changeset/tame-gifts-tease.md

 "@redocly/cli": minor
 ---

-Add support for `github-actions` as an output format for the `redocly lint` command.
-This will annotate reported problems on files when used in a workflow on GitHub Actions.
+Added support for a `github-actions` output format for the `lint` command to annotate reported problems on files when used in a GitHub Actions workflow.